larry080201/RESTORE_norm/README.md

 This project is for implementing the RESTORE normalization and background subtraction method proposed by Burlingame, EA (1) and Chang, YH (2).

-If you have a relatively small dataset (e.g., less than 15 markers and less than 10,000 cells), you can try the GUI software for Windows, in the Release
+If you have a relatively small dataset (e.g., less than 15 markers and less than 10,000 cells), you can try the GUI software for Windows, in the <a link="https://github.com/larry080201/RESTORE_norm/releases/tag/v1.0.1">Release</a>.

 Intended Usage on a HPC compute node:
 ```